Somontano

-Somontano is a Spanish Denominación de Origen Protegida (DOP) for wines, created in 1984, and located in the county of the same name, in the province of Huesca, (Aragon, Spain).
-It borders the regions of Sobrarbe and Ribagorza in the North, Hoya de Huesca in the West, the Monegros in the South, and the region of Litera in the East.
+Somontano is a Spanish Denominación de Origen Protegida (DOP) for wines, created in 1984, and located in the county of the same name, in the province of Huesca, Aragon, Spain.
+It borders the regions of Sobrarbe and Ribagorza in the north, Hoya de Huesca in the west, the Monegros in the south, and La Litera in the east.
 Wine production is centred on the town of Barbastro.
-The name Somontano, as its Latin roots suggest, means “beneath the mountain” – this perfectly defines this geographic area which spreads out from the foothills of the Pyrenees down to the Ebro valley.
+The name Somontano derives from Latin roots meaning “beneath the mountain”.
+The area spreads out from the foothills of the Pyrenees down to the Ebro valley.
 The DOP includes 43 municipalities, most of them in the Somontano area, and a few bordering on Ribagorza and the Monegros.
 There are over 4000 hectares of vines and about 500 individual grape-growers.

 Geography

 The DOP has three different sub-zones: the Mountains, the Somontano foothills proper, and the Plains.
-The Alcanadre river divides the Somontano area into two: Somontano de Huesca in the West and Somontano de Barbastro in the East.
+The Alcanadre river divides the Somontano area in two: Somontano de Huesca in the West and Somontano de Barbastro in the East.
 The vines here enjoy a dark sandy-clay soil, particularly high in lime content and rich in alluvial matter.
-The soil is not especially fertile, but has good drainage which facilitates the deep penetration of roots so they can absorb more moisture and nutrients.
+The soil is not especially fertile, but has good drainage, which facilitates the deep penetration of roots so they can absorb more moisture and nutrients.
 The region's climate is continental, with the Pyrenees mountains buffering exposure to the cold northern winds.
 Nonetheless, winter freezes are common, as are extremely high temperatures in the summer.
-On a daily basis, temperatures also fluctuate significantly between day and night.
+Daily temperatures also fluctuate significantly between day and night.
 Average rainfall is 500 mm.